Dr Mark Thomas

 Biography:

-The overarching goal of my research is to better understand volcanic processes and to put “numbers” to the physical properties of volcanic materials required to do this.
+The overarching goal of my research is to better understand volcanic processes and to put “numbers” to the physical properties of volcanic materials required to do this in order ot better understand volcanic activity and hazard/risk.
 I arrived at Leeds in 2009 working within the Volcanic Studies Group studying the generation and evolution of low-frequency volcano-seismic events.
 In 2014 I became a Lecturer in engineering geology at the university, having previously worked for Thyssen Geotechnical (Now Quantum Geotechnical) as an engineering geologist and STATS (Now part of the RSK group) as a geophysical engineer.

-Current research areas include improving the understanding of how volcanic domes grow and collapse, investigating if we are able to predict collapse events; better characterizing the mechanical properties of volcanic materials, especially at high temperature and high pressure; and exploring the causes of large-scale volcanic flank collapse
+Current research areas include improving the understanding of how volcanic domes grow and collapse, investigating if we are able to predict collapse events; better characterizing the mechanical properties of volcanic materials (with particular refrance ot tephra and its effects on structures) and exploring the causes of large-scale volcanic flank collapse and tsunami generation.

 I work within the Volcanic Studies Group and the Rock Mehanics Engineering Geology and Hydrology Group and I am currently part of the Frontiers Community as a Review Editor in Volcanology for the Frontiers in Earth Scince journal